DDClark/Papers-By-Year/README.md

 * Marvin Minsky.
 Steps toward artificial intelligence.
 Proceedings of the IRE, 49:8–30, 1961.

->This means that we can work toward programming what will be, in effect, "thinking aids."
+>This means that we can work toward programming that will be, in effect, "thinking aids."
 In the years to come, we expect that these man-machine systems will share, and perhaps for a time be dominant, in our advance toward the development of "artificial itntelligence."

 ##2010s